The Chool Bus (ch13)

 The Chool Bus (ch6)

-Running ahead of schedule, the Forks rolled into Montana relaxed and ready to explore the many mineral hot springs found there.
-Professor T. had specifically asked Jack to route their wanderings in such a way as to accommodate national park detours, but especially mineral hot springs.
-And so, Jack remembered a family shindig several years prior where one of his uncles had mentioned a hot spring/lodge complex between the Yellowstone River and the Custer Gallatin National Forest in a place called Chico.
-According to Jack’s itinerary, after getting their fill of mineral pool bliss, they would head East to Billings.
-Once focus group interviews were conducted and filed away, they would make their way back home to help Mr. Wellstone get his graduate assistantship application in order and take care of some personal necessaries before heading out on a much longer sojourn through the wild-wild western states.
+Running ahead of schedule the Forks rolled into Montana relaxed and ready to explore the many mineral hot springs found there.
+Professor T had specifically asked Jack to route their wanderings in such a way as to accommodate national park detours, but especially mineral hot springs.
+And so Jack remembered a family shindig several years prior where one of his uncles had mentioned a hot spring/lodge complex between the Yellowstone River and the Custer Gallatin National Forest in a place called Chico.
+According to Jack’s itinerary, they would enjoy some mineral pool bliss then head East to Billings.
+Once focus group interviews were conducted and filed away they would make their way back home to help Mr Wellstone get his graduate assistantship application in order and take care of some personal necessaries before the next leg of the tour, a much longer sojourn through the wild western states.

 Admission paid and bathing suits donned, the gang eased into the steaming medicine pool for some quality soak time.
 And boy can you meet some interesting people in mineral baths.
-Professor T. had struck up a friendly conversation with a retired rescue ranger from the US Forest Service who described a scene straight out of a fever dream.
-Nestled amongst the Ponderosa pines, trapped in a rock tangle after a particularly nasty stumble, the ranger thought he might be in a situation similar to the one where a climber had to cut his own hand off to escape.
-Instead this fella says he encountered a creature that defied every ranger handbook he’d ever thumbed through.
+Professor T struck up a friendly conversation with a retired rescue ranger from the US Forest Service who described a scene straight out of a fever dream.
+Nestled amongst the Ponderosa pines, trapped in a rock tangle after a particularly nasty stumble, the ranger thought he might be in a situation similar to the one where a climber had to cut off his own hand to escape.
+Instead, this fella says he encountered a creature that defied every ranger handbook he’d ever thumbed through.

 This wasn’t your run-of-the-mill grizzly with a bad case of the Mondays.

-With the grace of a drunken tap dancer on a greased skillet, and with the help of the creature, Chico wrestled with the rock tangle, muttering curses that would make a sailor blush.
-Finally, with an audible thunk, and sending electric pain all the way up his spine, the rock fell away.
-The hairy maiden straight out of an R.Crumb sketch book lumbered to her feet, with a graceful waltz of power and surprising elegance.
+With the grace of a drunken tap dancer on a greased skillet, and with the help of the creature, Chico wrestled with the rock tangle, muttering curses that would get a sailor’s full attention.
+Finally, with an audible thunk and sending electric pain all the way up his spine, the rock fell away.
+The hairy maiden straight out of an RCrumb sketch book lumbered to her feet, with a graceful waltz of power and surprising elegance.
 This unusual savior let out a sound that could have been a growl, a yodel, or maybe the mating call of a particularly disgruntled walrus.
 Chico, ever the pragmatist, took it as a giant, hairy, “good luck, silly human.”

 “These are lies,” Jack Dean muttered under his breath.

-“Oh, we have our moments,” said Chico, but mostly, it’s a battle against boredom.
-Luckily i’m immune.
+“Oh, we have our moments,” said Chico.
+“But mostly, it’s a battle against boredom.
+Luckily i’m immune.”
 And with that, he lifted his arm and pointed to the scars left by the rock tangle.
 “I don’t pretend to have answers,” said Chico.
-“And i know this story sounds like utter balderdash, but every time i tell myself i had imagined it all, that dehydration and fear had led me to some sort of semi-conscious autopilot, complete with images of receiving assistance from Ms. Sasquatch herself, the memories are as vivid today as ever.
+“And i know this story sounds like utter balderdash, but every time i tell myself i had imagined it all, that dehydration and fear had led me to some sort of semi-conscious autopilot complete with images of receiving assistance from Ms Sasquatch herself, the memories are as vivid today as ever.
 Soon after, and still harboring PTSD triggered doubts of my sanity, i filed the retirement paperwork, and i’m glad i did,” said Chico.
 “It’s all good.
 I’ve thoroughly enjoyed retirement so far.
 I get more time with the grand kids, and i restore antique furniture for a side-hustle.
 I tell you, the gratitude i receive from customers makes it all worthwhile.
-It often leads me to believe i would do it for nothing more,” Chico said with the serene countenance of nostalgia.
+It often leads me to believe i would do it for nothing more,” Chico was deep in reverie of eudaimonia.

 Jack wanted to call bullshit out loud on the sasquatch story, but decided silence was the wiser choice.
-And with that, The Forks would get a good night’s sleep, gather participants for focus group interviews in Billings in the morning, take in some Big Sky nature hiking, then head back to home base to prepare for the big wild-west push to California.
+And with that, The Forks would get a good night’s sleep, gather participants for the Billings focus group interviews in the morning, take in some Big Sky nature hiking, then head back to home base to prepare for the big wild-west push to California.

 NEXT WEEK: